A Note now the UK has left the European Union

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

-Note that GDPR now provides you rights to withdraw or object to the processing of your data.
-Please see the GDPR sections above for more information
+Note that UK GDPR now provides you rights to withdraw or object to the processing of your data.
+Please see the UK GDPR sections above for more information

 9. Links to other websites